huonglt/Burger-ReactJS/README.md

 This little app is a rewrite of the same Burger Builder app which I wrote a while ago using AngularJS, HTML5, and Bootstrap.
 Build tools were grunt and bower.
+Responsive and mobile-friendly

 I replace it here with ReactJS, Redux, React-Boostrap, Babel for ES6.
 Build tools are web-pack, and yarn.
 Yarn is a tool to manage npm packages.
 I found it easier to use than npm

 The test module for this app will be added later.

-Things I learn from making this app:
+Things I learnt from making this app:
 - ReactJS components: Functional components & class components
 - Type checking for React Components
 - Routing with browser history